BFO1715/weighing_data_system/README.md

 <strong><u>STRUCTURE</u></strong>

 How is the user interaction designed?<br>
 At the top of the terminal will be the title of the application Weighing Data System.
-The user will then be asked to input the 5 inweights which will give an error if the values entered aren’t integers or in the correct format.
+The user will then be asked to input the 5 inweights which will give an error if the values entered aren’t integers, over required weight or in the correct format.
 The user will then be notified if the inweight data has been successfully uploaded to google sheets.
-Next, the user will be asked to input 5 outweights which will also give an error if the values entered aren’t integers or in the correct format.
+Next, the user will be asked to input 5 outweights which will also give an error if the values entered aren’t integers, over required weight or in the correct format.
 The user will then be notified if the outweight data has been successfully uploaded to google sheets.
-The app will then calculate netweight from outweights minus inweights and notofy the user when the netweight data has been successfully uploaded to google sheets.
+The app will then calculate netweight from outweights minus inweights and notify the user when the netweight data has been successfully uploaded to google sheets.
 The app will then calculate total load by adding the 5 netweights then printing each of the outweights, inweights, netweights and finally total load.

 <img src="assets/images/process_flowchart.png" alt="Process Flowchart" width="500" height="200"><br>